Configuring Event Brokers in Event Portal

 Set this value if you want messages that have not been delivered to expire at the end of the message TTL.
 If a message is not consumed and its TTL time is reached, the message is discarded or moved to a DMQ.

-3. Configure a second Solace event queue to act as the DMQ for the first queue and set the queueName to match the deadMsgQueue value you set for the first queue.
+3. If it does not already exist, create a second Solace event queue to act as the DMQ for the first queue and set the queueName to match the deadMsgQueue value you set for the first queue.

 The DMQ does not need to subscribe to events.
 It receives only the expired messages from the first queue.